 Marilyn Harris Kriegel Plays: Harm's Way, Pricked-Out, A Love Song for Orson Welles, Fidelity, and Lean & Slippered (Woman's Will 24-hour Play Fest).
 Marilyn's recent coproject, Athena, the Musical! won the audience appreciation prize in the Third Annual SF Olympians Festival.
 Ms Kriegel grew up in New Jersey and spent her adult life in California working as a schoolteacher, union organizer, editor, psychotherapist, non-fiction author and public speaker.
 A pioneer in the Human-Potential-Movement, she was co-chair of Antioch West University’s Masters program in Holistic Studies.
 Marilyn recently earned an MFA (2011) in playwriting from San Francisco State University.
 She is a member of The Dramatists Guild and League of Professional Theater Women.
 Ms Kriegel lives in San Francisco and teaches yoga.

-Opening Night Receptions: March 14 from 5-8pm at ACAD Studio, 1400 Dallas Street and March 15 from 5-8pm at Kim Robards Dance Venue
+Opening Night Receptions: March 20 from 5:30-8pm at ACAD Gallery, 1400 Dallas Street

 Each play will get 2 workshop readings.
 Workshop level productions are designed with minimum sets, lights, sound, etc. and they also allow for an audience to give feedback.
 One play will be selected from this Series to be produced in the Athena Project Festival in March of 2015.
 Your vote counts!